suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

    >**Note**: While you can sign in with your work or school account, you will see a slightly different user experience compared to signing in with your personal account.
 Using your work or school account, you will see Bing Enterprise chat.

-1. Select **Chat** from the menu at the top of the screen.
+1. Select **Chat** .
 Chat brings you to Bing Copilot, which uses generative AI to power search results.
 What this means is that unlike search alone, which returns existing content, Bing Copilot can put together new responses based on natural language modeling and the web's information.

       ![](media/lab12-01.png)